AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 ## Review the anatomy of the project

-The generated Asset Compute project is a Node.js project for a specialized Adobe Project Firefly application, the following are idiosyncratic to Asset Compute project:
+The generated Asset Compute project is a Node.js project for a specialized Adobe Project Firefly projects, the following are idiosyncratic to Asset Compute project:

 + `/actions` contains sub-folders, and each sub-folder defines an Asset Compute worker.
     + `/actions/<worker-name>/index.js` defines the JavaScript executed to perform the work of this worker.